Field alias behavior change

 Before the 7.2.4 field alias fix

-In versions of Splunk Enterprise previous to 7.2.x, when you applied a field alias configuration to events that already had the alias field but not the source field, no changes were made to those events.
-The alias fields were allowed to stay, even when this resulted in events where the values of the alias fields in the event did not match up with the values of the source fields to which they were aliased.
+In versions of Splunk Enterprise previous to 7.2.4, when you applied a field alias configuration to events that had the alias field but not the source field, no changes were made to those events.
+The alias fields were allowed to stay.

 This behavior is an erroneous application of the field alias concept.
-Among other things, it allows users to associate individual aliases with multiple source fields.
+It allows users to associate individual aliases with multiple source fields.